-Lübeck lies 41 miles (66km) north east of Hamburg, close to the Baltic coast.
-Not only is this historic town the home of a couple of noted Nobel Prize winners, but as a living monument to the wealthy Hanseatic merchants of the 13th century, it sports some architectural treasures that have ensured its status as a UNESCO World Heritage Site.
-The town's famous sons were Willy Brandt, the West German chancellor who won the Nobel Peace Prize in 1971, and Thomas Mann, whose novel Buddenbrooks won the Nobel Prize for Literature in 1929.
+Lübeck lies 41 miles (66km) northeast of Hamburg, close to the Baltic coast.
+Not only is this historic town the home of a couple of noted Nobel Prize winners, but as a living monument to the wealthy Hanseatic merchants of the 13th century it sports some architectural treasures that have ensured its status as a UNESCO World Heritage Site.
+The town's famous sons are Willy Brandt, the West German chancellor who won the Nobel Peace Prize in 1971, and Thomas Mann, whose novel Buddenbrooks won the Nobel Prize for Literature in 1929.
 As far as the architecture goes, the town is known for its steeples and spires, high-gabled houses, strong towers and massive gates.

 The town is also billed as the world capital of marzipan, having been the spot where this delightful confection was first devised (there is a legend attached, of course).
 Samples of marzipan are freely available in Lübeck, along with tastes of wine from the region.
 There are also some great cafes and restaurants to enjoy in this beautiful town which feels quite unlike any other.
 If you only have time for a quick visit spend a few hours strolling the Lübeck Altstadt (Old Town) where many of the most striking buildings are gathered.